garvinhicking/typo3-docs-test/README.md

 # typo3-docs-test

-Dummy repository to test rendering with
+Dummy repository to test rendering with.